IyadWalwil/IyadWalwil.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Federated Learning (personalization for data, model and hardware heterogeneity)
+  - Federated Learning
   - Edge AI
   - Vision Foundation Models
-  - Computer Vision privacy ([https://ai.sony/blog/blog-035/ cf my blog post])
+  - Computer Vision privacy
   - Optimization for Machine Learning

 # Education to show in About widget